 Andrew H. Reeder was appointed as the first Territorial Governor of Kansas in June of 1854 by President Franklin Pierce.
 However, he would not arrive in Kansas until October 1854.
 After making a tour of the state, Governor Reeder issued a proclamation that called for the first election to be held on November 29, 1854, to choose a delegate to Congress from Kansas.

 Many Kansans of the time took little interest in the election, but that was not the case in Missouri.
 The night before the election, numerous pro-slavery advocates from Missouri crossed the border into Kansas and outnumbered the legal voters at many voting precincts the next day.

 The pro-slavery candidate, John W. Whitfield, received 2,258 out of 2,905 votes.
-In precincts giving him the largest majority, his vote was greater than the number of voters in the respective precincts, as shown by the census taken shortly afterward.
+In precincts giving him the largest majority, his vote was more significant than the number of voters in the respective precincts, as shown by the census taken shortly afterward.
 Although the Free-State settlers and others having anti-slavery sentiments protested, Whitfield was still allowed to serve as the delegate representing Kansas Territory.